anandslab/docker-traefik/README.md

 - All variables (ie. `${XXX}`) in docker-compose.yml come from `.env` file stored in the same place as docker-compose.yml.
 - Ensure good permissions for the `.env` file (recommended: 640).

-5. Edit `docker-compose.yml` to include only the services you want or add additional services to it.
+5. Edit `docker-compose-t2.yml` to include only the services you want or add additional services to it.
 Be sure to read the comments for each app and create any required files.
+You can copy snippets between any of the various docker-compose files in the repo.
 6. Start and stop your docker stack as described in our [Docker Media Server guide](https://www.smarthomebeginner.com/docker-home-media-server-2018-basic/).
-7. (Optional) Put non-docker apps behind Traefik proxy by renaming `traefik\rules\app.toml.example` to `traefik\rules\app.toml` and editing its contents.
+7. (Optional) Put non-docker apps behind Traefik proxy by creating traefik rules based on the examples provided.

 ## Starting and Stopping